 “We have therefore made the assessment that COVID-19 can be characterized as a pandemic,” he said.
 “Pandemic is not a word to use lightly or carelessly.
 It is a word that, if misused, can cause unreasonable fear, or unjustified acceptance that the fight is over, leading to unnecessary suffering and death.”

 Pointing to more than 118,000 confirmed cases and nearly 4,300 deaths among 114 countries, Tedros, a politician and public health expert who has headed Ethiopia’s foreign affairs and health ministries, emphasized that calling it a pandemic does not change WHO’s assessment of the threat or what it does in response — or what nations should do to be safe.

 “We have never before seen a pandemic sparked by a coronavirus.
 And we have never before seen a pandemic that can be controlled at the same time,” he said.
 “WHO has been in full response mode since we were notified of the first cases.”

-WHO described Italy and Iran as the new front lines in the fight to stop a killer virus first detected in Wuhan, China in late December.
+WHO described Italy and Iran as the new front lines in the fight to stop the virus since it was first detected in Wuhan, China in late December.
 “They’re suffering, but I guarantee you other countries will be in that situation soon,” said Dr. Mike Ryan, WHO’s emergencies chief.

-Ryan said the U.N. agency took a while to come around to the idea that the global coronavirus outbreak should be labeled a pandemic, partly because of the risk that governments and people might “use it as an excuse to give up.”
+However, Ryan said the United Nations health agency took a while to come around to the idea that the global coronavirus outbreak should be called a pandemic partly because of a perceived risk that governments and people might “use it as an excuse to give up.”

-By contrast, WHO meant for the designation to wake people up.
+On the contrary, WHO said the designation was meant to wake people up to the grave risks.
 For days now, the agency has been calling on nations to take urgent and aggressive action, Tedros said, and “all countries can still change the course of this pandemic.
 If countries detect, test, treat, isolate, trace and mobilize their people in the response.”

 🚨 BREAKING 🚨